aljowharah1/Sleeping-Teaching-Assistant---operating-systems/README.md

 ## **Known Issues**
 - Adding more than 3 seats currently requires manual adjustment of the array size and logic.
+- The TA prints that it's helping a student before they actually start getting the help , making it look like  the TA is helping another student before the one before the previous one finishes finishes
+- "took seat {0,1,2}" statement doesn't reflect the numbering of the chairs {1,2,3}

 Feel free to report additional issues via the Issues tab.